ashfurrow/blog/source/blog/2012-08-29-animating-views-with-nstimer-and-dispatch_after.markdown

 date: 2012-08-29 00:00
 ---

-<import><p>I wrote a component today that animates a small widget between a certain number of states every 4 seconds, with each state having a small pause following the transition.</p>
+<p>I wrote a component today that animates a small widget between a certain number of states every 4 seconds, with each state having a small pause following the transition.</p>

 <p>There are a few different ways to approach this problem, and I chose a method that's a little unconventional with a small downside, which I'll discuss. </p>